Resume without college degree – is it that bad?

 For those with no college education, competition is now more fierce than ever, with a 4-year degree becoming an entry requirement for many occupations.
-With graduates flooding every level of the career ladder, writing a resume without college degree can pose a challenge – so exactly what can you do to improve your chances of getting an interview if you don’t have a bachelor’s degree?
+With graduates flooding every level of the career ladder, writing a resume without a college degree can pose a challenge.
+So how exactly can you improve your chances of getting an interview if you don’t have a bachelor’s degree?

 First of all, the outlook for non-graduates isn’t as bad as it looks.
 Surprisingly, according to the ResumeWriterDirect HR, hiring managers & recruiters survey conducted in May 2014, the majority of US and Canadian hiring managers favor experience over education.

 A whopping 90% of the HRs, hiring managers and recruiters that we surveyed said they would give an interview to someone lacking the educational application requirements for a job, if they have extensive, relevant experience.

 This is because the job market is now loaded with educated job applicants.
 Where large sections of society spent recent years in education, they have failed to accrue essential real world experience, specifically industry relevant experience.
 Such experience is becoming a commodity that can now be brokered in place of a university degree.

 When applying for a job it’s important you, as non-graduate, own a resume that presents your professional experience as being both “extensive” and “relevant”, based on their job goals.
 Even if your experience isn’t directly related to the industry you are applying for, with some skillful writing and the application of clever resume formatting techniques, it is possible to tailor your resume to meet these golden pre-requisites: relevance and extensiveness.

 To give yourself the best chances, first do your homework on the hiring company.
 Really get under the skin of who they are then implement this knowledge by identifying yourself as ‘one of them’.
 This can be done in your resume, and also in person when you get an interview.